 - An invariably higher level of stress and anxiety can be observed in women who are obese.
 This stress level also induces them to binge eating.
 Call it a vicious cycle.
 This binge eating makes them further obese.
-Obese women who are in active age group of 18-30 are definitely more stressed.
+Obese women who are in an active age group of 18-30 are definitely more stressed.

 - The failed attempt aimed at reducing their weight comes to haunt them.
 So a streak of frustration and hopelessness runs inside them.

 - Obese women react with anger for most things that happen around them.
 The manifest of anger they think projects them being strong women.
 But they are child hearted and in actual terms they need help.

 - Obesity also causes irregular menstruation cycle.
 This makes them psychologically uneasy.

 - All obese women will have neuroendocrine hormonal imbalance leading to endogenous depression.
 This is usual and this has to be tackled.